ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 Writing out these types every time can get unwieldy.
 Type aliases assign a name to a type (especially a complex one) to make annotations cleaner and more maintainable.

-A type alias is simply a name assignment at the top level of your code.
+A type alias is a name assignment at the top level of your code.
 We normally name type aliases with CamelCase to indicate they are types:

 ```python